 It might feel counter-intuitive to lather on moisturizer when your skin produces enough oil to fry an egg, but it’s important to keep in mind that maintaining a healthy skin barrier with good moisturizers is even more vital in the summer months.
 Dr. Kanchanapoomi Levin says people with acne-prone skin who skip or skimp on moisturizing during the summer can actually make their skin more oily.
-She recommends using a lightweight moisturizer—like one of these—that rely on ceramides, hyaluronic acid, and or niacinamide.
+She recommends using a lightweight moisturizer—like one of these—that relies on ceramides, hyaluronic acid, and or niacinamide.
 Plus, some acne treatments can dry out your skin so moisturizing can be especially important.

 Don’t sit in damp clothes after swimming